hidefromkgb/DPengine/readme.md

 # DPengine

-An alternative, experimental engine for [Desktop Ponies](https://github.com/RoosterDragon/Desktop-Ponies/), written in C and focused on performance.
+An alternative experimental engine for [Desktop Ponies](https://github.com/RoosterDragon/Desktop-Ponies/) written in C and GLSL and focused on performance.

-The [animation base](anim) is a downscaled version of the [original base](https://github.com/RoosterDragon/Desktop-Ponies/tree/master/Content/Ponies), created by artists contributing to DP.
+To run properly, DPE requires the [DP animation base](https://github.com/RoosterDragon/Desktop-Ponies/tree/master/Content/Ponies) directory to be present in the project root.

-The source code is meant to be built with Code::Blocks.
-In case you want to use another IDE, refer to .CBP files for library lists and compilation flags.
+The source code is meant to be built via either Code::Blocks IDE or makefiles included in the project.

+N.B.: to be able to build on Windows using Code::Blocks, go to Settings → Compiler and Debugger → Toolchain Executables, and change 'Make program' to 'mingw32-make.exe'.
+It`s how it was meant to be.

 ## Release notes

-For now, this project is in a pre-alpha state: it only supports Windows and Linux (but not Mac), it lacks interactions and controls, it contains glitchy animations, it… meh.
-I hope it all gets better soon ^_^
+Still no Mac support, but other things like hardware compatibility and cross-platform code percent have undergone many improvements.
+Stay tuned.

 ## License